KE-UniLiv/IDEA2/README.md

 - Instructions for the LLM (Extract all / assume ontology exists / reformulate rejected CQs)

+## Reformulations ♻️
 Reformulation of a CQ takes place when any given CQ has a score of $< 0$ on the Notion database.
 If this occurs, **--find_rejected** will pull these and store them in [`rejected_cqs.json`](assets/cqs/rejected_cqs.json) and **--reformulate** will allow the reformulation of those rejected CQs.
 Should a comment be given to a rejected CQ (ie, a reason as to why it was rejected), this will be passed to the LLM as well.
 Through iterations of CQ generations and feedback, the LLM should become fine-tuned to the task as the **message history** is given to the LLM as context from `.json` chat history files.

+**IMPORTANT**: Make sure that you select *no* when prompted if you have changed schemas since last run.
+This is to ensure you do not use too many tokens.
+A check will be done to see if the gemini_history.json contains any string related to the source schema.
+If this returns true and you say the schema has changed, the program will not continue as there is a discrepancy.

 ## Notion 💾